aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 ## Put records to Kinesis Data Firehose stream

-The code snippet below creates an AWS IoT Rule that put records to Put records to Kinesis Data Firehose stream when it is triggered.
+The code snippet below creates an AWS IoT Rule that puts records to Put records to Kinesis Data Firehose stream when it is triggered.

 ```ts